ChrisHegarty/hammingBench/README.md

-Contrary to intuition `Integer::bitcount` performs better that `Long::bitcount` on the same underlying data, on AArch64.
+Contrary to intuition `Integer::bitcount` performs better that `Long::bitcount` on the same underlying data on AArch64.

 ## Summary

-`Long::bitcount` is not vectorized, while `Integer::bitcount` is.
+The issue is that`Long::bitcount` is not vectorized, while `Integer::bitcount` uses NEON SIMD instruction to operate on groups of 4 32-bit ints at a time.
 This is a counterintuitive and effectively an implementation bug in the Hotspot C2 compiler for AArch64.

 Linux x64 shows no such issue - performance of int and long bit counts is identical.